-FPL: In accordance with funda

-In accordance with fundamental principles of ratemaking, the Commission approved recovery by FPL of all costs of storm restoration that it deemed to be reasonably and prudently incurred.
-Nothing has changed that would alter the propriety of approving recovery of all reasonably and prudently incurred storm costs.

-OPC: Order No. PSC-05-0937-FOF-EI contains some precedent for the Commission's decision in this case.
-However, the Commission can amend its policy decisions on issues such as lost revenues and the treatment of amounts FPL claims are uncollectible because such changes are supported by expert testimony and other evidence appropriate to the nature of the issues involved.

-FRF: Order No. 05-0937 is non-binding precedent.
-Because all ratemaking is inherently prospective and legislative, as an exercise of the police power, the Commission is free to make any reasonable decision supported by competent substantial evidence of record with regard to the ratemaking issues (including cost allocation and prudency issues) in this case.
+- FPL: In accordance with fundamental principles of ratemaking, the Commission approved recovery by FPL of all costs of storm restoration that it deemed to be reasonably and prudently incurred.
+Nothing has changed that would alter the propriety of approving recovery of all reasonably and prudently incurred storm costs. - OPC: Order No. PSC-05-0937-FOF-EI contains some precedent for the Commission's decision in this case.
+However, the Commission can amend its policy decisions on issues such as lost revenues and the treatment of amounts FPL claims are uncollectible because such changes are supported by expert testimony and other evidence appropriate to the nature of the issues involved. - FIPUG: Adopts the position of OPC. - FRF: Order No. 05-0937 is non-binding precedent.
+Because all ratemaking is inherently prospective and legislative, as an exercise of the police power, the Commission is free to make any reasonable decision supported by competent substantial evidence of record with regard to the ratemaking issues (including cost allocation and prudency issues) in this case. - AARP: Same position as FIPUG. - FEA: Agree with OPC. - AG: Adopts and agrees with the position set forth by OPC.